DucManhPhan/DucManhPhan.github.io/_posts/2018-09-15-How-to-setup-Express-framework.md

 ## Make the directory of express project.
-Now, you want to make the project using Express framework.
+Now, you want to make the project using Express framework with template engine EJS.

 Typing command in Visual Studio Code's terminal or Command Prompt.